selama206/travel-rag/README.md

 # Overview
-A local RAG pipeline for querying personal travel itineraries, built with [ChromaDB](https://www.trychroma.com/), [mixedbread-ai/mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1), and [Claude](https://www.anthropic.com/claude).
+A local RAG pipeline for querying personal travel itineraries, built with [ChromaDB](https://www.trychroma.com/), [mixedbread-ai/mxbai-embed-large-v1](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1), and [Claude](https://www.anthropic.com/claude) API.
 ChromaDB was chosen for its zero-infrastructure setup with no server required and no external dependencies. mxbai-embed-large-v1 was selected as the embedding model for its large parameter count (335M) producing richer semantic representations, open source access, and compatibility with ChromaDB.
+Claude LLM API was selected after comparing output against OpenAI's LLM API and finding Claude's output more natural-sounding for travel recommendations.

 Text is chunked at the sentence level with a 2-sentence overlap to preserve context across segments while maintaining retrieval precision.
 Retrieved results are filtered using a distance threshold of 0.5 to increase semantically relevant matches in the final prompt.